-But there are also some other areas notable for a more unusual tree cover – for example the woodland formations of Austrian Black Pine (Pinus nigra), which find in the Valle del Mis their westernmost location (these are species of Illyrian-Balkanic – and therefore more eastern – distribution).
+But there are also some other areas notable for a more unusual tree cover – for example the Austrian Black Pine (Pinus nigra) woodland formations, which find in the Valle del Mis their westernmost location (these are species of Illyrian-Balkanic – and therefore mostly eastern – distribution).

-But even around the edges of the Dolomiti Bellunesi National Park there are other areas that are very little frequented by the average walker – hidden jewels that will be particularly cherished by those desiring to walk in solitude, and to enjoy an unspoiled wilderness: amongst these, worth mentioning are the Val Tovanella, the Val Montina, and certainly – further to the east, beyond the Piave valley – the Dolomiti Friulane.
+But even around the edges of the Dolomiti Bellunesi National Park there are areas that are very little frequented by the average walker – hidden jewels that will be particularly cherished by those desiring to walk in solitude, and to enjoy an unspoiled wilderness: amongst these, worth mentioning are the Val Tovanella, the Val Montina, and certainly – further to the east, beyond the Piave valley – the Dolomiti Friulane.